gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_011_runway_prompt.md

-Runway Prompt – Scene 11
+# Runway Prompt – Scene 011
+Title: Conference Welcome Reception & Florentine’s Message

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

-Title: Conference Welcome Reception & Florentine’s Message Visual Style: Elegant, formal ambiance with a slight golden hue.
+Visual Style: Elegant, formal ambiance with a slight golden hue.
 Low ambient background music, chatter, and clinking of glasses.
 French sophistication.

 ⸻